Black Hole Paradoxes: Abstract

 \section{Abstract}

-One of the most spectacular predictions of the general theory of relativity is the black hole, an object that plays a central role in modern physics [1,2,3] and astrophysics [4,5] Black holes are, however, plagued by fundamental paradoxes that remain unresolved to this day.
-First, the black hole event horizon is teleological in nature [6] which means that we need to know the entire future space-time of the universe to determine the current location of the horizon.
-This is essentially impossible.
-Second, any information carried by infalling matter is lost once the material falls through the event horizon.
-Even though the black hole may later evaporate by emitting Hawking radiation [7], the lost information does not reappear, which has the rather serious and disturbing consequence that quantum unitarity is violated [8].
-Here we propose that the above paradoxes are restricted to a particular idealized model of collapse first studied in the 1930s [9, 10] in which the event horizon, which defines the boundary of the black hole, forms initially, and the singularity in the interior of the black hole forms at a later time.
-In contrast, gravitational collapse from more reasonable and/or physically more realistic initial conditions often leads to models in which the event horizon and the singularity form simultaneously.
-We show that this apparently simple modification mitigates the causality and teleological paradoxes and at the same time lends support to two recently proposed solutions to the information paradox, namely, the ``firewall'' [11] and ``classical chaos'' [12].
+We propose here that the well-known black hole paradoxes such as the information loss and teleological nature of the event horizon are restricted to a particular idealized case, which is the homogeneous dust collapse model.
+In this case, the event horizon, which defines the boundary of the black hole, forms initially, and the singularity in the interior of the black hole at a later time.
+We show that, in contrast, gravitational collapse from physically more realistic initial conditions typically leads to the scenario in which the event horizon and space-time singularity form simultaneously.
+We point out that this apparently simple modification can mitigate the causality and teleological paradoxes, and also lends support to two recently suggested solutions to the information paradox, namely, the `firewall' and `classical chaos' proposals.

 \keywords{Gravitational collapse, black holes, naked singularity}